 Whether you are running a small business and are trying to determine the best in-road to digital marketing success, or you are an experienced digital marketer, could the answers to our problems as a whole be found within the struggle of SMBs?

 Small business owners are failing to go further.
 They are time poor, but are largely missing out on the time management and productivity benefits of marketing software.
 They are resource strained, but are putting time and money into one-sided digital assets that aren’t bringing in a great ROI.
 They are making short-term plans, without understanding the overall picture of how each piece of the digital marketing puzzle goes into creating results.

 And those who are taking a few steps further down their road of successful marketing, are doubling the results of those who aren’t.
 Just by using a landing page or launching a quality blog, or even diversifying their strategy with digital advertising, they are getting more leads and more sales.

 What would happen if they took a few more steps, or better yet, a step outside of their actions to get a clearer picture of their overall strategy?
 Then the solutions – utilizing better software, measuring more of their marketing, adopting a better content plan, finding ways to improve upon the digital assets they are using – would be much easier to see.

 What would happen if all marketers did this?
-When there’s a chink in your marketing strategy, maybe it’s time to pause and step outside your plan so you can see the obvious.
+When there’s a chink in your startup marketing strategy, maybe it’s time to pause and step outside your plan so you can see the obvious.
 Perhaps your website CTAs are ineffectual.
 Maybe you are marketing on Instagram and your buyers love Pinterest, or your website content isn’t addressing your target audience’s pain points well enough.

 Rather than diving into trends or going into complex and expensive directions with your marketing, like influencer marketing or worrying about investing in high-quality promotional videos, maybe a couple simple steps towards improving the basics is all you need to get a better ROI.